bool3max/bbmp_utils/README.md

 * extender the parser with funtionality for easily modifying metadata of existing BMP files
 * optimize the helper (internal representations of image data are horrendeously inefficient and memory hungry -- fix that)
+* extend the build system to support more edge/use cases

 ---

 ## Development

-The build system is `meson` with the `ninja` backend.
-I'm tired of using Make and writing Makefiles.
+Development is done using `meson` with the `ninja` backend.

+1. Run `$ meson setup build`
+2. Run `$ ninja -C build` to produce a debug-build static library in the `build` directory

 ---